How to Keep Your MacBook Malware Free

-Select the sources from which you’ll allow the software to be installed:
+Select the sources from which you will allow the software installation:

-App Store: This is the most secured way of allowing apps to be downloaded.
+App Store: This is the most secure way of allowing apps to get downloaded.
 All the developer apps are identified and reviewed by Apple and then available in the Mac App Store.
 Thus, ensuring the highest level of security.

 App Store and identified developers: Allows apps from the Mac App Store and apps from identified developers.
 Identified developers are registered with Apple and upload the app for security check.

-Select one of the options and you are all set.
-Isn’t that cool?
+Select one of the options, and you are all set.
+Cool, right?

 Keep your Mac and Software Updated

-Now that your Gatekeeper is set up, another important thing to take into account is to keep your software updated.
+Now that we have set up the gatekeeper, always keep your software updated.
 Apple ensures that any vulnerabilities are quickly fixed and bundled in an update.
 Hence, it is essential that you regularly apply the patches.

-With these few steps you can ensure that your macOS is always updated:
+Follow the simple steps to ensure that your macOS is updated:

 Go to System Preferences, then click Software Update to check for updates.